mdiebolt/clog/source/clog.coffee.md

 ## Metric: Token count

 The number of tokens in the file.
-Used in conjunction with token score to determine average complexity per token.
+Used in conjunction with token score to determine gpa.

     count = (filePath) ->
-      file = read(filePath)

-      tokens file,
-        literate: isLiterate(filePath)
-      .length
+      tokensForFile(filePath).length

-## Metric: Token score
+## Metric: Token complexity

 Determines how complex code is by weighing each token based on maintainability.
 Using tokens is style agnostic and won't change based on comment / documentation style, or from personal whitespace style.

-    score = (filePath) ->
+    complexity = (filePath) ->
-      file = read(filePath)

-      tokens file,
-        literate: isLiterate(filePath)
-      .reduce (sum, token) ->
+      tokensForFile(filePath).reduce (sum, token) ->
         type = token[0]
         sum + (rules[type] || 0)
       , 0

 ## Metric: Complexity per token

-Represents the average complexity of each token in the file.
+Gives the file a grade based on it's token complexity compared to token length.
+Scaled from 0-4.

-    averageComplexity = (filePath) ->
+    gpa = (filePath) ->
       tokenCount = count(filePath)
       return 0 if tokenCount is 0

-      score(filePath) / tokenCount
+      if 0 <= tokenCount <= 200
+        longFilePenalty = 0
+      else if 200 < tokenCount <= 300
+        longFilePenalty = 0.25
+      else if 300 < tokenCount <= 500
+        longFilePenalty = 0.5
+      else if tokenCount > 500
+        longFilePenalty = 1

+      base = tokenCount / complexity(filePath)
+      penalized = (base * 4) - longFilePenalty

+      Math.max(penalized, 0)

 Return an array of CoffeeScript files based on file filePaths or directories passed in.

     files = (paths) ->
       paths.reduce (list, path) ->
-        # get stats on the path in order to determine
-        # if we have a directory or a file.
         stats = fs.lstatSync(path)

         if stats.isFile()